 Roebling attracted a significant amount of attention from Washington, D.C. for her many achievements in Trenton.
 As a result, President Franklin D. Roosevelt appointed her to a committee working on the China Relief Bill.
 President Harry Truman also made Roebling the only female member of the Citizen’s Advisory Committee on Armed Forces Installations.
 She was also a delegate to the Atlantic Congress for NATO, a delegate for the White House Conference on Refugee Problems, chair of women’s activities for the International Chamber of Commerce’s 17th Congress, and a member of the Citizens Advisory Council to the Committee on the Status of Women.

-In 1958, Roebling was named the first woman governor of the New York Stock Exchange.
+In 1958, Roebling became the first female governor of the New York Stock Exchange.
 Several years later, in 1978, she helped found the Women’s Bank of Denver which was the nation’s first chartered bank established by women.
-She received the President’s Medal from the U.S. Army, the Distinguished Service Award from the US Marine Corps and an Outstanding Civilian Service Medal.
+She received the President’s Medal from the U.S. Army, the Distinguished Service Award from the US Marine Corps, and an Outstanding Civilian Service Medal.

 Roebling, Emily Warren.
 1990.
 Richard Warren of the Mayflower and some of his descendants.
 Boston: New England Historic Genealogical Society. http://www.worldcat.org/oclc/33952847

 - Trenton Roebling Community Development Corporation.
 1900.
 The Trenton Roebling project: … report.
 Trenton, N.J.: The Corporation. http://www.worldcat.org/oclc/27340415